Jin Kim Montclare

 Jin Kim Montclare is a Professor of Chemical and Biomolecular Engineering at New York University.
-She creates novel proteins that can be used in drug delivery, tissue regeneration and as medical treatment.
-She is a 2019 AAAS Leshner Leadership Fellow and has been inducted to the AIMBE College of Fellows.
+She creates novel proteins that can be used in drug delivery, tissue regeneration, and medical treatment.
+She is a 2019 AAAS Leshner Leadership Fellow and has been inducted into the AIMBE College of Fellows.

 Early life and education

 Montclare was born in The Bronx.
 She is a first-generation Korean American.
-She became interested in chemistry at high school.
+She became interested in chemistry in high school.
 She studied at Fordham University, where she majored in chemistry and minored in philosophy.
 She earned her bachelor's degree in 1997.
-She was awarded the Merck Index Award for excellence in organic chemistry and Clare Boothe Luce Scholarship for women in science.
+She was awarded the Merck Index Award for excellence in organic chemistry and the Clare Boothe Luce Scholarship for women in science.
 Montclare was elected a member of Iota Sigma Pi.
-She moved to Yale University for her graduate degree, earning master's in 2001 and a PhD in 2003.
+She moved to Yale University for her graduate degree, earning a master's in 2001 and a PhD in 2003.
 She worked in the lab of Alanna Schepartz, completing a thesis on the recognition of DNA by natural transcription factors.
-Her graduate research was supported by National Science Foundation and Pfizer.
+Her graduate research was supported by the National Science Foundation and Pfizer.
 She attributes her passion for chemistry to her mentors, including her grandmother.

 Research and career

 Montclare joined California Institute of Technology as an National Institutes of Health postdoctoral fellow, where she began to work on engineering new molecules with David A. Tirrell.
 She joined New York University in 2005, where she leads the Protein Engineering and Molecular Design Lab.

 Montclare has worked with the United States Department of Defense to detoxify organophosphates, which are commonly used in pesticides and as warfare agents.
 She develops stable, activate fluorinated phosphotriesterase (PTE) variants by combining PTE with non-canonical amino acids.
 She has also developed protein-engineered hydrogels that could be used as biomimetic materials.
 Instead of synthetically creating polymers, Montclare uses biologically engineered proteins that can be easily controlled by external stimuli.
 Montclare's protein-based hydrogels can be used to direct neuronal growth for brain augmentation.
 The hydrogels could be used to heal wounds, sense or control the flow of fluids or deliver medicine.
 They are made from Escherichia coli bacterium which are patterned onto substrates, similar to how geckos can adhere to surfaces.
 The She has developed a range of other nanomaterials derived from proteins, including coiled-coil fibres and helix-elastin block polymers.

-Other research in the Montclare group includes the design of protein-lipid macromolecular systems that can be used to transport nanoparticles, drugs and genes to treat a variety of medical conditions.
+Other research in the Montclare group includes the design of protein-lipid macromolecular systems that can be used to transport nanoparticles, drugs, and genes to treat a variety of medical conditions.
 The lipoprotoeplexes can be used to deliver drugs and genes across many types of cells in a GeneTrain.
 They can form complexes with nucleic acid and small hydrophobic drugs.
 The lipid container permits transfection past a cell membrane, whilst the protein capsule can bind chemotherapeutic molecules.